openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 The skin constructs an instance of this class and then registers it with the control by calling `InputMap.setSkinInputMap()` inside `Skin.install()`.

-Most skins create stateful behavior implementaions, see the [Control Class Hierarchy](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/Controls/ControlsClassHierarchy.md) [1].
+Most skins create stateful behavior implementations, see the [Control Class Hierarchy](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/Controls/ControlsClassHierarchy.md) [1].
-Most frequently used skin input map is therefore SkinInputMap.Stateful, which can be obtained by calling `SkinInputMap.create()`.
+The most frequently used skin input map is therefore `SkinInputMap.Stateful`, which can be obtained by calling `SkinInputMap.create()`.

-For skins with stateless behaviors, a single instance of SkinInputMap.Stateless can be used, obtained via `SkinInputMap.createStateless()`.
+For skins with stateless behaviors, a single instance of `SkinInputMap.Stateless` can be used, obtained via `SkinInputMap.createStateless()`.

 The base SkinInputMap class provides the following public methods: